metablaster/WindowsFirewallRuleset/docs/README.md

 Scripts are executed by administrator on management computer, and firewall is then deployed to or configured on multiple server computers simultaneously.

-At the moment the following remoting capabilities are implemented:

-1. Automatic creation of PS and CIM sessions
-2. Drilling registry remotely
-3. Configuring WinRM service
-4. Establishing encrypted session to remote host
-5. Gethering information about remote computers
-6. Deploying firewall to single remote computer on same subnet that is not part of domain

 For implementation details see `Modules\Ruleset.Remote` module

 **NOTE:** Remoting functionality is not exclusive to remote firewall deployment, deployment to